quicwg/base-drafts/draft-ietf-quic-transport.md

 accept data from the application.
 Stream data might be buffered in this state in preparation for sending.

-Sending the first STREAM or STREAM_BLOCKED frame causes a send stream to enter the "Send" state.
+Sending the first STREAM or STREAM_DATA_BLOCKED frame causes a send stream to enter the "Send" state.
 An implementation might choose to defer allocating a Stream ID to a send stream until it sends the first frame and enters this state, which can allow for better stream prioritization.

 The sending part of a bidirectional stream initiated by a peer (type 0 for a server, type 1 for a client) enters the "Ready" state then immediately